smolrome/JeromePedrosa/README.md

 ## 📝 License

-This repository is open for learning and collaboration under the [MIT License](LICENSE).
+This repository is open for learning and collaboration under the [MIT License]([LICENSE](https://github.com/smolrome/DailyTimeRecord/blob/main/LICENSE)).